 Although the majority of commuting trips in the city are by private automobile, Brooklyn Park is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Brooklyn Park area by reducing both traffic and air pollution.

-The per capita income in Brooklyn Park in 2010 was $26,508, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $106,032 for a family of four.
+The per capita income in Brooklyn Park in 2018 was $34,108, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $136,432 for a family of four.
 However, Brooklyn Park contains both very wealthy and poor people as well.

 Brooklyn Park is an extremely ethnically-diverse city.
 The people who call Brooklyn Park home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brooklyn Park residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Brooklyn Park include Norwegian, Swedish, Irish, and Liberian.
+Important ancestries of people in Brooklyn Park include German, Norwegian, Swedish, Liberian, and Irish.

 The most common language spoken in Brooklyn Park is English.
-Other important languages spoken here include Miao/Hmong and Spanish.
+Other important languages spoken here include Miao/Hmong and African languages.